 - Enroll in the Amazon Early Reviewer program

 - Include a product insert

-- Encourage social media followers to write an Amazon review
+- Encourage social media followers to write an Amazon product review

-- Invite email subscribers to leave an Amazon review
+- Invite email subscribers to leave an Amazon product review

 Keep reading to learn more about how to get reviews on Amazon!
 For more marketing tips and tricks, sign up for Revenue Weekly, which more than 150,000 marketers trust for growing their business via digital marketing channels like Amazon.